 Now that my washer is all clean, how do I keep it that way?

 The first change you need to make is to start buying the right detergent.
-If you have an HE washer, definitely buy HE detergent from now on.
-HE detergent is specially designed to work well with the low quantity of water used by HE Washers.
+High Efficiency Laundry Machines HE detergent is specially designed to work well with the low quantity of water used by HE Washers.
 HE detergents are now available in all types of detergents: liquid HE detergent, HE detergent pods, HE powder detergents.
-By buying the right detergent, you’ll find that you won’t have to maintain your washer as much and your clothes will come out cleaner!
+Why Natural Laundry Detergent, you’ll find that you won’t have to maintain your washer as much and Sorting Laundry!
 Never neglect your rubber seal!
 Even giving it a quick wipe down once a week will help.
 Perform monthly maintenance cleaning like washing the detergent dispenser and cleaning your washer with the “clean cycle” or sanitize cycle.
 And lastly, try to remove wet clothing immediately after the cycle completes!
 That’s it!
 Good luck and have a great, non toxic day!